 News Brooklyn Bridge Park’s Pier 3 welcomes public to an ‘exploratory labyrinth’ The area is one of the final pieces of the 85-acre expanse, which covers 1.3 miles of previously inaccessible waterfront.
 Brooklyn Bridge Park opened Pier 3 on Tuesday, which features a one-acre lawn that some are comparing to Central Park's Great Lawn.
 Photo Credit: Nicholas Sella By amNY staff Updated July 10, 2018 5:50 PM Print Share fbShare Tweet Email The latest section of Brooklyn Bridge Park, the five-acre Pier 3, opened to the public on Tuesday.
 The pier features a large central lawn area, movable furniture such as picnic tables and Adirondack chairs, an “exploratory labyrinth” and an event and performance space.
 Officials said Tuesday’s opening was one of the final pieces of the 85-acre Brooklyn Bridge Park, which is about 90 percent complete.
 The park covers 1.3 miles of waterfront that was previously inaccessible to the public.
 The labyrinth includes a maze with a walk-in kaleidoscope and dance chimes, as well as railroad tracks and other items found in the parkland.
 “The bowl-like lawn provides a serene interior that I think will draw people in, acting as a complementary counterbalance to the dynamics of river and city,” said Michael Van Valkenburgh, president and CEO of Michael Van Valkenburgh Associates, Inc., which designed the park.
 Since breaking ground in 2008, the former industrial waterfront piers and shorefront have been transformed into a series of playgrounds, athletic fields, promenades and other recreational spaces.
-By amNY staff Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By amNY staff Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.